flanksource/canary-checker/README.md

 ```
 This check has an option to display result in text format instead of pass/fail bar format.

-To enable text based result user would define `displayTemplate`.
+To enable text-based results the user would define a `displayTemplate`.

 The fields exposed for `displayTemplate` are:
 - .results: rows returned by the query